r20019xx/GestureFrame/README.md

-# SignVisionAI (CS5704 Group 7 Project)
+# GestureFrame

 ## Overview

-**SignVisionAI Front‑End** is a Django‑based web interface that streams webcam frames to a PyTorch / YOLOv5 inference service and overlays recognised sign‑language gestures in real time.
+**GestureFrame** is a Django‑based web interface that streams webcam frames to a PyTorch / YOLOv5 inference service and overlays recognised sign‑language gestures in real time.

 **Highlights**